Location

 Spring

-An Alpine river in character, its source lies in the Trenta Valley in the Julian Alps at an elevation of 876 meters.
+Alpine in character, the Soča rises in the Trenta Valley of the Julian Alps at an elevation of approximately 876 metres.

 Characteristics